runlikeforrestgump/emacs/README.md

 The major mode is chosen for you automatically based on the contents of the buffer; for example, if Emacs sees that you are visiting a Java file, then Emacs will use the cc-mode major mode.
 If you'd like to use a different major mode, you can always switch it to whatever you want.

+If you have changed the major mode of a buffer, you can return to the major mode Emacs would have chosen automatically, by typing <code>M-x normal-mode</code>.

 # Reverting